Skip to content

 Clarifying whether your data is kept separate from other customers’ data is pivotal to avoiding potential data breaches or exposure.

-Make sure that the vendor/provider has robust key management practices, including regular rotation of encrypted keys, to protect against unauthorised decryption of your data.
+Ensure that the vendor has robust key management practices, including regular rotation of encryption keys, to protect against unauthorised decryption of your data.

 6. Is my data protected and accessible in the event of a data centre outage?